Golden Hour Roast: Slow-Roasted Chicken with Fennel and Citrus Glaze

 About me:

 I’m Lily Hawthorne — a writer, cook, and gardener creating a life shaped by flavor, fragrance, and feeling.
 I share citrus-glazed recipes, seasonal rituals, and reflections from the kitchen, garden, and home.
+I love creating mood boards..
 This space is still growing, just like me — and I’m so glad you’re here to see it unfold.

 Thanks for being a subscriber!
 Here are other ways you can show your support: